 Each season, Two River Theater produces a 75-90 minute adaptation of a Shakespeare play—directed and designed by theater professionals, and performed and supported backstage by high school students.
 Student participants are selected through auditions and interviews, and rehearsals take place over a 2-3 month period.
 Performances are open not only to the public; four school-time shows engage students as young as 4th grade, often serving as their introduction to Shakespeare.
-Since 2013, over 200 students from 35 schools have participated in ten Little Shakes productions, performing for thousands of audience members as young as 9 years old.
+Since 2013, 238 students from 36 schools have participated in twelve Little Shakes productions, performing for thousands of audience members as young as 9 years old.

 WHAT TO DO: (all steps are required)

-- Read through the Little Shakes: LLL Rehearsal and Performance Schedule and make sure that you are available to commit to this production.
+- Read through the Little Shakes: As You Like It Rehearsal and Performance Schedule and make sure that you are available to commit to this production.
 Make note of all rehearsal conflicts you already know of and bring them with you to your in-person readings.
+If we can work around your conflicts, we will!

 BACKSTAGE OPPORTUNITIES